-At St. Philip Neri with St. Bede, we follow the Come and See programme, as recommended by the Nottinghamshire diocese.
+At St. Philip Neri with St. Bede, we follow the Come and See programme, as recommended by the Diocese of Nottingham.
 This programme is based on the Religious Education Curriculum Directory (2012).
-10% of the timetable is dedicated to the teaching of RE each week; 2 1⁄4 hours in Foundation Stage and Key Stage One and 2 1⁄2 hours in Key Stage Two.
+10% of the timetable is dedicated to the teaching of RE each week; 2 hours in Foundation Stage and Key Stage One and 2 1⁄2 hours in Key Stage Two.